Who to contact

 Applications for Credit

-If you wish to seek credit (or exemption) for previous study you must submit a credit application form and supporting documentation to ARTS Student Central, well in advance of the semester start date, for consideration.
+If you wish to seek Advanced Standing (credit) or Recognised Prior Learning for previous study you must submit a credit application form and supporting documentation to ARTS Student Central, well in advance of the semester start date, for consideration.

 You must keep the University informed of your personal details (addresses, telephone contacts, citizenship etc.) particularly if these have changed since your last enrolment.
 Your contact details are important should we find it necessary to get in touch with you.

-You can update your contact details online through the eStudentCentre.
+You can update your contact details online through the eStudent.

 Please contact ARTS Student Central as we are here to help you.